Reviewing the Type of Police Pursuit

 So, all of these people you see on the news with helicopters involved, prosecutors and judges hate that, and they do everything to put that person in prison for as long as possible.

 When you discuss the dividing line between felony and misdemeanor evading, you're talking about many factors.
-First off, if you run more than one light, technically, they can probably charge you with a felony.
+First, technically, if you run more than one light, they can probably charge you with a felony.

-But, if it's a short chase, there's no one in danger, no other pedestrians, no other cars around, you get out of the car very quickly and run away, for example, they're probably not going to charge that as a felony, and if they do, a lot of times I can get that reduced down to a misdemeanor.
+But if it's a short chase, there's no one in danger, no other pedestrians, no other cars around, and you get out of the car very quickly and run away, for example, they're probably not going to charge that as a felony, and if they do, a lot of times, I can get that reduced down to a misdemeanor.

-Another defense to felony evading arrest is if you can claim that you didn't see the police were chasing you, you didn't see the lights or hear the sirens.
-Sometimes they don't put the lights and siren on right away.
+Another defense to felony evading arrest is if you can claim that you didn't see the police chasing you, that you didn't see the lights, or hear the sirens.
+Sometimes, they don't put the lights and sirens on right away.
 It's not fair if a person doesn't see them following them.
+Other defenses could include proving that the pursuit was not reckless or that the defendant was not aware of the police presence.

-Usually, where I see these cases get set up in the San Fernando Valley is when someone is going real fast, like 90 or 100 miles an hour on the freeway, the police start chasing them, and they don't realize for quite some time that the police are actually behind them because they're going so fast.
+Usually, I see these cases get set up in the San Fernando Valley when someone is going really fast, like 90 or 100 miles an hour on the freeway.
+The police start chasing them, and they don't realize for quite some time that the police are actually behind them because they're going so fast.

 Evading Police in a Vehicle – Vehicle Code 2800.1 VC